foxhound87/mobx-react-form/docs/form/form-initialization.md

 }
 ```

+> The methods have to return an object with all needed props/data.

 This can be done with `options`, `plugins` and `bindings` as well.

-> The object returned from the methods will be deep-merged to the object provieded to the constructor when initializing the instance.
+> The object returned from the methods will be merged to the object provieded to the constructor when initializing the instance.

 ## Execute code on Form Init